Esnagofer/TMSX/README.md

 I wrote all parts (Z80, VDP, etcetera) from scratch.
 This project is undertaken purely for personal recreational purposes—other and much better emulators exist, most notably http://openmsx.org.
-That said, I believe the source code of MSXEMU is much simpler and therefore easier to understand than some of the MSX emulators out there.
+That said, I believe the source code of MSXEMU is much simpler and therefore easier to understand than some of the other MSX emulators out there.
 So, if you're interested in learning how an MSX emulator works, MSXEMU might be of interest.

 ##The current status